Week 3 - Serverless functions

 Let’s take a look at the key benefits published by Google and Amazon, respectively:

-Google (c/o Google Cloud Functions)
+Google (c/o Google Cloud Run Functions)

 • No servers to provision, manage, or upgrade